 Self Development: Everyone needs to consider their personal goals and experience personal development through their lives.
 You can routinely monitor your personal development in several ways.
 Here are some behaviours you complete to keep your growth on track.
 You don’t need a career change to take a look at your self development targets.
 You can use these techniques in every area of your life.

-· Decide a specific goal.
-Whether you want to lose weight, get better at painting or go to school to get the degree you always wanted, you need to set a goal.
+a specific goal.
+Whether you want to lose weight, get better at painting or go

-· Once a goal is set, plan what you need to do to get there.
-Making a plan gives you a head start and a path to your goal, whether you apply for financial aid to the school of your choice or sign up for exercise classes,
+a goal is set, plan what you need to do to get there.
+Making a plan gives you a

-· Start your development process.
-If you are building new habits, be patient with yourself, but also be determined to succeed.
+your development process.
+If you are building new habits, be patient with yourself,

 · Create a personal development record to keep track of your successes and work through parts of your plan that aren’t working as you’d like them to.